CintiaG/RNA-Seq-And-Hybrids/02_reads_qual/README.md

 mkdir qual_rnd2
 ```

 Now, you can check the **HTML** reports.
-As you can see, according to **FastQC** there were not too much problems in regard to the adpater content; however, now we know for sure that the adapter content has improved.
+As you can see, according to **FastQC** there were not too much problems in regard to the adapter content; however, now we know for sure that the adapter content has improved.

 ## Trimming and filtering

 Next thing to do is to trim and filter the reads according to the desired parameters using **Trimmomatic**<sup>4</sup>.
-To to stablish additional filtering parameters one needs to examine the **HTML** quality reports.
+To establish additional filtering parameters one needs to examine the **HTML** quality reports.
 The filtering parameters will depend on your specific dataset.
 I am going to make several tests with varying parameters but starting from the same sequence set until I get the desired results.

 Go to your `02_reads_qual` directory and create a new analysis directory.